Anti-Sexual Harassment Training: What Works and What Doesn’t

-Last week, Saturday Night Live paid homage to beleaguered Human Resources professionals across the nation by introducing us to “Claire from HR” during Weekend Update.
+In mid-November, Saturday Night Live paid homage to beleaguered Human Resources professionals across the nation by introducing us to “Claire from HR” during Weekend Update.
 If you haven’t seen the sketch yet, click here.
 Claire (played by Cecily Strong) arrives to provide a brief anti-sexual harassment training – a “little HR quiz” just to “make sure we’re all on the same page” – to co-anchor Colin Jost.
-After revealing that she hasn’t slept in three days – it’s been a “crazy week” in HR – Claire begins her tenth training of the day with the topic of office romances:
+After revealing that she hasn’t slept in three days – it’s been a “crazy week” in HR – Claire begins her tenth training of the day with the topic of workplace romances:

 What is the appropriate way to handle a workplace relationship?

 B. lock her in a room and make her look at it.

 C. bully her out of the entire industry.